bwesterb/pol/doc/FORMAT.md

 #### The El-Gamal group parameters

-In the main object the top-level attribute `group-parameters` is a pair (`p`, `g`), that specifies the finite field of order `p` and generator `g` that is used for the El-Gamal cryptography.
+In the plaintext object the top-level attribute `group-parameters` is a pair (`p`, `g`), that specifies the finite field of order `p` and generator `g` that is used for the El-Gamal cryptography.